thedae/PHPTracker/_posts/2011-02-16-running-seed-server.markdown

 // Setting up seeder peer.
 This will listen to connections and serve files.
 $peer = new PHPTracker_Seeder_Peer(
     new PHPTracker_Config_Simple( array(
         'persistence'               => $persistence,
         // PUBLIC address of the seeder server.
-This will be used fr announcements (ie. sent to the clients).
+This will be used for announcements (ie. sent to the clients).
-		'seeder_address'        => '192.168.2.100',
+        'seeder_address'            => '192.168.2.123',
+        // Don't forget the firewall!
         'seeder_port'               => 6881,
+        // Optional parameter for IP to open socket on if differs from external.
+        //'seeder_internal_address' => '192.168.2.123',
         // Number telling how many processes should be forked to listen to incoming connections.
         'peer_forks'                => 10,
         // If specified, gives a number of outsider seeders to make self-seeding stop.
         // This saves you bandwidth - once your file is seeded by others, you can stop serving it.
         // Number of seeders is permanently checked, but probably 1 is too few if you want your file to be available always.
         'seeders_stop_seeding'      => 5,
         // Intializing file logger with default file path (/var/log/phptracker.log).
 		// File logger might accept config object with keys file_path_messages
 		// and file_path_errors as absolute path of log files for messages and
 		// errors respectively.
         'logger'  => new PHPTracker_Logger_File(),
     )
 ) );

 // We set up a seeding server which starts the seeding peer, and makes regular